intel1337/intel1337/README.md

 ### Master Of Science Web Ingeneering  - RNCP 7 (Baccalaureate +5)
 - Master in Web Ingeneering, including Devops, cloud deployments, Code reviews, Orchestration, Conception of Complex Infrastructures
 > 2025 - 2027 (Cancelled due to no internship found)
-### 42 School - Piscine
+### 42 School (Epitech Direct Concurrent) - Piscine
-- Entry test to 42 during 1 month only code, got kicked for supposedely cheating, actual reason is staff knowledge quality ball.
+- Entry test to 42 during 1 month only code, got kicked for supposedely cheating, actual reason is staff limited knowledge, Skills and Reasoning, Even with every proof put to them they still denied my skills, taking it as a compliment ^^.
 > 2025
 ### Iscod RNCP 6 (Baccalaureate +3)
 - CDA (Application conception and developpement) in Web Ingeneering, including Devops, Code reviews, Conception of Web Infrastructures